Philadelphia Driving Without Insurance Lawyer

-Driving without motor vehicle insurance can lead to a number of serious problems for a driver.
-The most obvious potential problem is that if you are in an accident, you have no mechanism set up to pay for the damages.
-You may be exposing yourself to significant financial hardship.
-It is a requirement in the state of Pennsylvania that you have the ability to cover such damages - statute refers to this as "required financial responsibility".
+Driving without Motor Vehicle Insurance can lead to a number of serious problems for a driver.
+The most obvious potential problem is that, if you are in an car accident, you have no mechanism set up to pay for the damages.
+You may, therefore, be exposing yourself to significant financial hardship.
+It is a requirement in the state of Pennsylvania that you have the ability to cover such damages – statute refers to this as “required financial responsibility.”
 The ancillary problem you will be exposing yourself to is the legal consequence in terms of being ticketed for driving without insurance.

-Driving without insurance can result in points on your license, fines, and a suspension.
-The driver's license can be suspended for 3 months, as well as the registration of the vehicle for the same period of time.
+Driving without insurance can result in points on your license, fines, and a Suspension.
+Your driver’s license can be suspended for 3 months, as well as the registration for your vehicle for the same period of time.
 With $300 fines in addition to court costs and increased insurance premiums, if found guilty you have a financial stake beyond any consequences of being disallowed to drive for a period of months.

 After being found guilty and being penalized by the court, you will need to meet certain requirements to have your license restored including, of course, another fee.
 So now, in an attempt to avoid paying insurance premiums, you will have paid numerous fees, been without the use of your vehicle for months, and be required still to provide the state with the proof of required financial responsibility, after all.